 - Resume documenting any work experience that emphasizes personal and professional accomplishments.

-- One recommendation from an individual well-acquainted with your work and who is able to address your academic potential, for example, work supervisors and professors.
-Recommender's name must be provided with the application.
+- One letter of recommendation or recommendation form an individual well-acquainted with your work and who is able to address your academic potential, for example, work supervisors and professors.

-- Test of English as a Foreign Language (TOEFL) score, if you are a graduate of a university where English is not the primary language of instruction (preferred TOEFL scores are: an Internet-based score of 81, a paper-based score of 553 or an IELTS score of 6.5 or higher).
+Test of English as a Foreign Language (TOEFL) score, if you are a graduate of a university where English is not the primary language of instruction (preferred TOEFL scores are: an Internet-based score of 81, a paper-based score of 553 or an IELTS score of 6.5 or higher).
 As a waiver to these English Proficiency Exams, the College of Sciences & Technology Graduate Studies office will accept as proof of English proficiency, full-time employment history of at least 3 years in a country where English is the primary language spoken, such as the US, UK, Canada, etc. Please submit the English Proficiency Waiver Form as part of your application documents to the Graduate Admissions office.

-The Graduate Advisory Committee will evaluate applications using a holistic matrix based on GPA, GRE score, relevant coursework or experience, recommendations, and other written materials in the applicant's file.
+The Graduate Advisory Committee will evaluate applications using a matrix based on GPA, GRE score, relevant coursework or experience, recommendations, and other written materials in the applicant's file.
 The Graduate Advisory Committee will use the results of this evaluation to determine if an applicant is admitted.
 The Graduate Coordinator will notify students, in writing, of the committee's decision.
 If a student wishes to appeal their Admissions decision, all written appeals must be sent to the Director of the Graduate program.
 For example, if a student feels that there was an error in any documentation received; they may send an email to

 * Please view all of the application requirements on the UHD Admissions website before submitting your application.